DendukuriRaviKiran/IBMMiddlebencher/setup.md

 #### Solenoid valve
 Solenoid valve is a control unit which, when electrically energized or de-energized, either shut off or allow fluid flow.
 The actuator is used to guide the water flow in the right direction to the receiver.

+## IBM IoT Platform

+This is a very straight forward step, simply register the new devices and make sure they connect to the platform, also and thanks to the code uploaded to our microcontroller we're able to perform remote actions on our device, such as change the polling interval, restart the device, or wipe it.

+At last but not at least we create a connection between the IoT Platform and our next step, our Node-RED app.

 ## Node-Red

 The Following is the Node red Setup and demo for the Proposed Idea and the code is used in the IBM Cloud Platform <br>